Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Summary

-The results can be interpreted as follows: if $\tilde{\chi}_1^0$ is lighter, more missing transverse energy will be emitted in the sparticle production processes at the LHC, which can improve the sensitivities of the experimental analyses.
-However, the sparticles other than $\tilde{\chi}_1^0$ are lighter, and they will be more copiously produced at the LHC to increase the events containing multiple leptons.
+The results can be interpreted as follows: if $\tilde{\chi}_1^0$ is lighter, more missing transverse energy will be emitted in the sparticle production processes at the LHC, which can improve the sensitivities of the experimental analyses; while if the sparticles other than $\tilde{\chi}_1^0$ are lighter, they will be more copiously produced at the LHC to increase the events containing multiple leptons.

 \item We illuminate how some parameter spaces of the MSSM have been tested at the LHC in Table~\ref{Table6}.
-We also list five scenarios that are consistent with the LHC restrictions in Table~\ref{Table4} and explain why they can do so by presenting benchmark points in Tables~\ref{Table7}--\ref{Table9}, and their survival mechanisms are shown in Table~\ref{Table10}. \end{itemize}
+We also list five scenarios that are consistent with the LHC restrictions in Table~\ref{Table4} and explain why they can do so by presenting benchmark points in Tables~\ref{Table7}--\ref{Table9} and their survival mechanisms in Table~\ref{Table10}. \end{itemize}

 This work extends the previous studies of the muon g-2 anomaly in the MSSM, in particular those of Refs. \cite{Chakraborti:2020vjp} and \cite{Baum:2021qzx}, by utilizing more sophisticated research strategies and surveying the LHC restrictions comprehensively.
 As a result, the conclusions acquired in this research are more robust than those in previous works.
 They exhibit the most essential characteristics of the MSSM.